Pattern hair loss: Metabolic syndrome

 Multiple cross-sectional studies have found associations between early androgenic alopecia, insulin resistance, and metabolic syndrome, with low HDL being the component of metabolic syndrome with highest association.
 Linolenic and linoleic acids are 5 alpha reductase inhibitors.
-Premature androgenic alopecia and insulin resistance may be a clinical constellation that represents the male homologue, or phenotype, of polycystic ovary syndrome.
-Others have found a higher rate of hyperinsulinemia in family members of women with polycystic ovarian syndrome.
-With early-onset AGA having an increased risk of metabolic syndrome, poorer metabolic profiles are noticed in those with AGA, including metrics for body mass index, waist circumference, fasting glucose, blood lipids, and blood pressure.
+Premature androgenic alopecia and insulin resistance may be a clinical constellation that represents the male homologue, or phenotype, of polyendocrine metabolic ovarian.
+Others have found a higher rate of hyperinsulinemia in family members of women with polyendocrine metabolic ovarian.
+With early-onset androgenetic alopecia having an increased risk of metabolic syndrome, poorer metabolic profiles are noticed, including metrics for body mass index, waist circumference, fasting glucose, blood lipids, and blood pressure.

 In support of the association, finasteride improves glucose metabolism and decreases glycated hemoglobin HbA1c, a surrogate marker for diabetes mellitus.
 The low SHBG seen with premature androgenic alopecia is also associated with, and likely contributory to, insulin resistance, and for which it still is used as an assay for pediatric diabetes mellitus.

-Obesity leads to upregulation of insulin production and decrease in SHBG.
+Obesity leads to upregulation of insulin production and a decrease in SHBG.
 Further reinforcing the relationship, SHBG is downregulated by insulin in vitro, although SHBG levels do not appear to affect insulin production.
 In vivo, insulin stimulates both testosterone production and SHBG inhibition in normal and obese men.
 The relationship between SHBG and insulin resistance has been known for some time; decades prior, ratios of SHBG and adiponectin were used before glucose to predict insulin resistance.
 Patients with Laron syndrome, with resultant deficient IGF, demonstrate varying degrees of alopecia and structural defects in hair follicles when examined microscopically.